tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 #### Classical NLP

 The folder *./models/classical* contains the source code of a class implementing neural network classifiers.
-Currently, a shallow feedforward neural network and a convolutional network are implemented.
+Currently, a shallow feedforward neural network, a convolutional network and Bidirectional LSTM neural network are implemented.

 To perform this step run the script *5_TrainNNModel.sh* passing the following parameters:

-- -t \<train data file\> Json data file for classifier training (with embeddings)
+- -t \<train data file\> Json data file for classifier training (with embeddings) or tsv file (if not using pre-trained embeddings, acquired using script 3_SplitTrainTestDev.sh)
-- -d \<dev data file\>   Json data file for classifier validation (with embeddings)
+- -d \<dev data file\>   Json data file for classifier validation (with embeddings) or tsv file (if not using pre-trained embeddings, acquired using script 3_SplitTrainTestDev.sh)
 - -f \<field\>           Classify by field
-- -e \<embedding unit\>  Embedding unit: 'sentence' or 'word'
+- -e \<embedding unit\>  Embedding unit: 'sentence', 'word', or '-' (if not using pre-trained embeddings)
 - -m \<model directory\> Directory where to save trained model
 - -g \<gpu use\>         Number of GPU to use (from 0 to available GPUs), -1 if use CPU (default is -1)